 Your education section shows recruiters and hiring managers your credentials and background.

-53 percent of recruiters check your educational background when vetting candidates, so you must include this, especially when your education is directly relevant to the position you want or if you’re applying for entry-level roles.
+59.7% of recruiters filter by educational background, so you must include this, especially when your education is directly relevant to the position you want or if you’re applying for entry-level roles.

 Here’s a list of things you can include in your resume education section: